Jarrod Harbrow: AFL career

 Drafted as a rookie, Harbrow was picked up by the Bulldogs in the 2007 rookie draft.

 Following only a short time in development playing for the Bulldogs VFL affiliate Werribee, Harbrow was called up for his AFL debut against the Richmond Tigers in Round 4, 2007.

-He has since become a senior regular and impressed with his pace, skill, defensive pressure and evasive running abilities.
+He went on to become a regular senior player with the club.

-In 2009, after struggling to get a game in the first few weeks of the season, he was thrown into defence against North Melbourne.
-Since then, he was often seen among the Bulldogs' best, became a regular senior player.
-He had many highlights in 2009 and shut down some of the league's best small forwards, including Matt Campbell, Stephen Milne, Brad Dick, and Mathew Stokes.
+In 2009, after a slow start to the season, he was moved into defence against North Melbourne and went on to establish himself as a regular player.
+During that season, he played against small forwards including Matt Campbell, Stephen Milne, Brad Dick, and Mathew Stokes.

 At the conclusion of the 2010 season, the Bulldogs confirmed Jarrod would be the newest uncontracted player to join the Gold Coast Suns.
-Jarrod wasted no time with the announcement to the football world, coming just days after the Bulldogs' loss to St Kilda in the preliminary final.
-After being the subject of much speculation all year, the lure of returning home to Queensland proved too strong, despite the Bulldogs' best efforts to retain the rebounding damaging defender.
+The announcement was made shortly after the Bulldogs were eliminated from the finals.
+He ultimately joined the Gold Coast Suns.

 Jarrod was the fifth uncontracted player from an AFL club to join the Suns.